^

 What is MISRA?

-The MISRA consortium consists of a group of likeminded individuals.
-As a collective, they provide guidelines for developing embedded software associated with safety- and security-related electronic systems, and standalone software.
+The MISRA Consortium consists of a group of likeminded individuals.
+As a collective, they offer guidance in developing embedded software associated with safety- and security-related electronic systems, and standalone software.
 Compliance with MISRA Guidelines helps developers to produce code that is robust, maintainable, and more portable.

 Working group members are now drawn from industries and consultants across the safety-related embedded systems world, including the automotive sector.
 LDRA have active representatives on several of those working groups, including the chairpersons of MISRA C and MISRA C++ working groups.

-The MISRA full form was originally the “Motor Industry Software Reliability Association”.
+Originally, MISRA was an acronym for the “Motor Industry Software Reliability Association”.
 That expansion is no longer used because “MISRA” no longer implies “automotive industry”.
 MISRA Guidelines are used in many other sectors too, and so the “Motor Industry” part of the acronym has become misleading over time.

 What is LDRA’s MISRA expertise?